sarohy03/RAG-llm/README.md

 Mobile Support: Create a mobile-friendly interface for both clients and users.

 ## Work Flow
--At first a Client signs up to our site then logs in -After that Cient create the bot
+- At first a Client signs up to our site then logs in
+- After that Cient create the bot
--At this step the context from website is retrived and saved in data base -After that user logs in
+- At this step the context from website is retrived and saved in data base
+- After that user logs in
--He selects a bot and uses it
+- He selects a bot and uses it
--When the user send query the data system perform vector search locally and find the most relevent piece of data -After that the data is processed by LLM and returns the results
+- When the user send query the data system perform vector search locally and find the most relevent piece of data
+- After that the data is processed by LLM and returns the results